-- Alusion panels from Canadian firm Cymat Technologies form bubbles due to the dispersion of ceramic particles.
-They offer noise reduction benefits, are 100% recyclable, strong and non-combustible.
+- Allusion panels from Canadian firm Cymat Technologies form bubbles due to the dispersion of ceramic particles.
+They offer noise reduction benefits, are 100% recyclable, strong, and non-combustible.

 Purchasing departments in construction companies are increasingly gaining more importance as financial constraints on organizations grow.
 If the purchasing function was underestimated in the past, the direct impact of sourcing from bad suppliers is now known to cause negative ramifications in an organization.
 With margins decreasing, reducing costs without compromising on quality has become imperative.

 Whilst we may concede that a lot of the leading building materials will continue being used in the foreseeable future, the development of alternatives is a promising prospect for companies looking to stay relevant.